 “I. . .don’t understand.
 We are a peaceful people, Denth.
 A people of mountain villages.
 We are open.
 Friendly.”

-“Not the ones who come to T’Telir,” he said.
 “That kind doesn’t last long in a slum.
 They change.
 Or they get beaten down.”

-Vivenna shivered, feeling a stab of anger at Hallandren for what they had done.
+Vivenna shivered, feeling a stab of anger at Hallandren.
 They did this to my people, she thought as Denth led her around a corner, toward the meeting place.

 I could have forgiven the Hallandren for making my people poor, she thought.
 But this?
 This is ten times as horrible.
 Who could forgive this?
 They’ve made thugs and thieves out of caring shepherds.
-They’ve turned modest women into prostitutes and the children to urchins.
+They’ve turned modest women into prostitutes and our children to urchins.

 She knew she shouldn’t let herself grow arrogantly angry.
 And yet, she had to grit her teeth and work very, very hard to keep her hair from bleeding to a smoldering red.
 The images sparked something within her.
 Something she consistently avoided thinking about.
 Something dangerous.

 Hallandren has ruined these people.
-Just like it ruined me, by dominating my childhood, by forcing me to regard with honor an opportunity to be taken and raped in the name of protecting my country.
+Just like it ruined me by dominating my childhood, by forcing me to honor the opportunity to be taken and raped in the name of protecting my country.

 I hate this city.
 Hate it so very much.